simon-brooke/mw-parser/README.md

 Note that '...neighbours are...' is equivalent to '...neighbours have state equal to...', and 'some neighbours...' is equivalent to 'more than 0 neighbours...'

+### Roadmap

+The existing parser, *mw-parser.core*, works but is not well written.
+A much better parser which does not yet completely work, *mw-parser.insta*, is also included for the adventurous.

+I intend to replace *mw-parser.core* with *mw-parser.insta* as soon as *mw-parser.insta* correctly parses all the test rules.

 ## License

 Copyright © 2014 [Simon Brooke](mailto:simon@journeyman.cc)